Signs Of Marijuana Use And Abuse: Weed Addiction Symptoms

 As a parent, guardian, friend, or just an interested party, knowing the signs of cannabis use could save a life.
 With most people have mastered the art on how to hide marijuana smell, it may take more than a physical trait to tell the existence of an abuse problem.

-Neglecting symptoms as simple as a marijuana cough because you don’t understand its linkage to cannabis use is dangerous.
+Neglecting symptoms as simple as a marijuana cough because people don’t understand its linkage to cannabis use is dangerous.
 The interaction between marijuana and the immune system can be disastrous.
 It may even cost a loved one’s career, education, family, and ultimately their life.
-Knowing the signs early can help you actively intervene and be of assistance to a needy case by referring them to a free addiction treatment center.
+Knowing the signs early can help an individual actively intervene and be of assistance to a needy case by referring them to a free addiction treatment center.

 How to Help Marijuana Drug Abusers